Video Prediction Models

 VideoGPT (Yan et al., 2021) (Yan et al., 2021) proposed tokenizing video using VQ-VAE and modeling the resulting discrete tokens autoregressively with a GPT-like transformer.
 This approach leverages the success of autoregressive language models for video generation, treating video as a "language" of visual tokens.
 VideoGPT demonstrated that the sequence modeling paradigm transfers effectively to the video domain, generating coherent short videos with temporal consistency.

 iVideoGPT (Wu et al., 2024) (Wu, 2024) extended this paradigm to interactive world models, where the autoregressive video model is conditioned on actions to generate interactive environment simulations.
-The key insight is that conditioning an autoregressive video model on actions transforms it from a passive predictor into an interactive simulator. iVideoGPT showed that scaling VideoGPT-style models creates increasingly capable world simulators, with performance improving predictably with model size and data.
+The key insight is that conditioning an autoregressive video model on actions transforms it from a passive predictor into an interactive simulator. iVideoGPT showed that VideoGPT-style models can be pretrained at scale on millions of human and robotic manipulation trajectories and then adapted into capable world simulators, reaching competitive performance with prior methods on action-conditioned video prediction, visual planning, and model-based control.

-STORM (Zhang et al., 2025) (Zhang et al., 2025) proposed a transformer-based world model that uses a "stochastic transformer" to model both the deterministic and stochastic components of environment dynamics.
+STORM (Zhang et al., 2023) (Zhang et al., 2023) proposed a transformer-based world model that uses a "stochastic transformer" to model both the deterministic and stochastic components of environment dynamics.
 STORM replaces the RSSM's RNN backbone with a transformer, enabling parallel training (which is much faster than sequential RNN training) while maintaining the ability to model stochastic futures.
-STORM achieves competitive performance with DreamerV3 on the Atari 100k benchmark while being significantly faster to train.
+STORM reaches a mean human-normalized score of approximately 126.7% on the Atari 100k benchmark, competitive with DreamerV3, while training in about 4.3 hours on a single NVIDIA RTX 3090 (for 1.85 hours of simulated real-time interaction), a substantial speedup over RNN-based predecessors.

 Video Diffusion Models